Saturday, September 9, 2006 at 11:33 AM

 But I feel obliged to issue a fateful reiteration of my own:

-I believe the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) is a farce.
-Because not only has it done nothing to prevent major powers like the U.S. and Russia from proliferating – with the fecundity of rabbits; it has not even proved effective in preventing countries like North Korea, India, Pakistan and, indeed, Israel from developing the nuclear weapons Iran now covets.
+The Treaty on the Non-Proliferation of Nuclear Weapons (NPT) is a farce.
+Not only because it has done nothing to prevent major powers like the U.S. and Russia from proliferating – with the fecundity of rabbits; but because it has not even proved effective in preventing countries like North Korea, India, Pakistan and, indeed, Israel from developing the nuclear weapons Iran now covets.

 Therefore, I suffer no political (or moral) compunction about expressing solidarity with the principle behind Iran’s defiance, which I articulated in a previous article here.
 Especially since Iran’s lack of infrastructure makes development of nuclear power for energy purposes an entirely acceptable and sound national policy.